 The Company's contracts with customers grants access to book the Company's residences and other privileges that vary based on the type of subscription.
 The Company's predominant subscription offerings include Inspirato Club and Inspirato Pass subscriptions.
 Inspirato Club subscriptions grant access to its portfolio.
 In addition to Inspirato Club subscription benefits, Inspirato Pass subscriptions include the ability to book certain stays without paying additional nightly rates, taxes or fees.
 Subscriptions generally include an enrollment fee and monthly or annual fees, for which customers can prepay up to several years at once.
 The Company has an unconditional right to these fees in its contracts with customers for a subscription as the Company provides the right to book to its customers.
-Thus, the Company recognizes revenue from monthly or annual fees over their related time period.
-Certain legacy Inspirato Club subscriptions included substantive upfront enrollment fees.
-These enrollment fees may have entitled the subscriber to reduced dues, travel or other perks.
+Thus, the Company recognizes revenue from monthly or annual fees.
+These enrollment fees may have entitled the subscriptions included dues, travel or other perks.
 The value of those services, estimated based on their stand-alone selling price, were deferred and recognized when those services are provided.
 The remaining revenue is recognized on a straight-line basis over the expected average life of these subscription types.
 The option to renew is considered a material right of the customer and is treated herein as an additional performance obligation.